Sherlock (TV series): Accolades

 In the 2011 BAFTA awards, the show as a whole won the award for Best Drama Series, while Freeman (as Dr Watson) won the award for the Best Supporting Actor.
 Cumberbatch was nominated for Best Actor.
 Andrew Scott won 2012's Best Supporting Actor, beating Freeman, for his work in the second series, which was nominated in other categories.

 Following multiple nominations for the 63rd Primetime Emmy Awards (2011) and 64th Primetime Emmy Awards (2012), the show won multiple Emmys at the 66th Primetime Emmy Awards (2014), including Primetime Emmy Award for Outstanding Lead Actor in a Miniseries or a Movie for Cumberbatch, Primetime Emmy Award for Outstanding Supporting Actor in a Miniseries or a Movie for Freeman and Primetime Emmy Award for Outstanding Writing for a Miniseries, Movie or a Dramatic Special for Moffat.
-It subsequently won the Emmy for Best Television Film at the 68th Primetime Emmy Awards (2016).
+It subsequently won the Emmy for Outstanding Television Movie at the 68th Primetime Emmy Awards (2016).
 The first series also won the Arqiva award for the "best terrestrial show" at the 2011 Edinburgh International Television Festival.
 "A Study in Pink" and "A Scandal in Belgravia" were nominated for Emmy Awards in a variety of categories.
 The series won several BAFTA Cymru awards: television drama, Director: Fiction (Euros Lyn), Director of Photography: Fiction (Steve Lawes), Production Design (Arwel Wyn Jones), and Make Up & Hair (Claire Pritchard-Jones).
 Charlie Phillips won the Editing: Fiction category at the British Academy Television Craft Awards.
 The show was also nominated for the YouTube Audience Award.

 In August 2020, Sherlock was commemorated on series of UK postage stamps issued by the Royal Mail.
-Six stamps feature characters played by Cumberbatch, Freeman, Abbington and Scott, and the stamps feature secret storylines revealed under UV light.
+Six stamps feature characters played by Cumberbatch, Freeman, Abbington, and Scott, and the stamps feature secret storylines revealed under UV light.